-Clemens Müller is a Researcher with IBM Research Zurich, working on the theory of superconducting quantum circuits.
+Clemens Müller is a Researcher with IBM Research Zurich, working on the theory of superconducting quantum circuits and the origin of decoherence in solid-state quantum devices.

 He obtained his PhD in 2011 from the Karlsruhe Institute of Technology in Germany, for his thesis entitled "Coherent Defects in Superconducting circuits" which investigated the interactions between atomic scale defects and superconducting quantum circuits.